grim1z/FastAyPlayer/README.md

     If saving disk space is important for you, you can consider crunching a FAP file.
 On average, crunching a FAP file using an *LZ-like* algorithm reduces its size by 30%.

   * Initialisation code:\
     If you only want to replay a single music, the init-routine can be completely disposed of right after being used (eg. put it where it can happily be overwritten with something else, such as video-ram).
+If you want to play the same music several times, you'll need to save and restore the initialization code.

   * Music data header:\
     If you need a few extra bytes in memory to achieve your killing effect, you might consider overwriting the FAP data header.
 After calling the initialization-routine, you can freely overwrite the first 28 bytes of the music data.